pesintta/vdr-plugin-vaapidevice/README.txt

 	softhddevice.SkipLines = 0
 	skip 'n' lines at top and bottom of the video picture.

+	softhddevice.StudioLevels = 0
+		0 use PC levels (0-255) with vdpau.
+		1 use studio levels (16-235) with vdpau.

 	softhddevice.Suspend.Close = 0
 	1 suspend closes x11 window, connection and audio device.